Arthashastra: Translation of the title

-Artha (prosperity, wealth, purpose, meaning, economic security) is one of the four aims of human life in Hinduism (Puruṣārtha), the others being dharma (laws, duties, rights, virtues, right way of living), kama (pleasure, emotions, sex) and moksha (spiritual liberation). is the Sanskrit word for "rules" or "science".
+Artha (prosperity, wealth, purpose, meaning, economic security) is one of the four aims of human life (puruṣārtha) in Hinduism, the others being dharma (laws, duties, rights, virtues, right way of living), kama (pleasure, emotions, sex) and moksha (spiritual liberation). is the Sanskrit word for "rules" or "science".

 Structure

 The first chapter of the first book is a table of contents, while the last chapter of the last book is a short 73 verse epilogue asserting that all thirty-two Yukti–elements of correct reasoning methods were deployed to create the text; both were probably later added to the original text.